Bringing a new product to the market is no small feat. Statistics suggest

 seasoned intellectual property attorney, it may be possible to successfully navigate the difficult process of bringing a new product to the market while also protecting an innovative concept.

 Many ideas don't stand up to this initial analysis.
 Those that do, are worth investigating further.
-Part of this process might include working with an intellectual property attorney.
-Such an
+Part of this part of the invention process might include working with an intellectual property

-attorney possesses legal experience in addition to a technical background.
+attorney.
+Such an attorney possesses legal experience in addition to a technical background.
 This enables them to understand the innovations in a product that make it novel.
-Frequently, the attorney recommends a
+Frequently, the attorney

 There are rarely definitive answers in the results of a patent search.
 It's virtually impossible to search all existing patents, and there may be pending patent applications that are not available at the time of the search.
 Nonetheless, a patent search can signal that a certain idea is worthy of development and perhaps the filing of a patent application.

 Inventors who skip the patent search and the initial steps of development with a patent attorney often end up wasting a great deal of time and money.
 They may commit vast amounts of resources to a product that infringes the patent of a competitor.
 Usually they don't realize they are infringing a patent until they receive notification from the other inventor's legal counsel.
 In a moment the months or years of effort they have devoted to a new product are entirely undone.